build-trust/ockam/implementations/rust/ockam/signature_bbs_plus/GUIDE.md

+# Creating privacy-preserving signatures in Rust with BBS+

+In a typical digital signature scheme, the signer signs a single message with his or her private key.
+In BBS+ the signer signs a set of messages, and the holder of these signatures can selectively reveal them to verifying parties.

-In order to support a variety of proving protocols, this crate implements the BBS+ signature scheme which can be used to generate zero-knowledge proofs about signed attributes and the signatures themselves.
+This feature of the BBS+ signature scheme can be used to generate zero-knowledge proofs about signed attributes and the signatures themselves.

-## API
+The verifying parties are unable to correlate the identity of the signature holder, based on the signature proof provided.
+At the same time, the parties can verify that the identity is trusted.

+The BBS+ signature scheme provides a higher level of privacy compared to traditional digital signature schemes that only sign one message.

+In the following example, how these 'blind signatures' can be constructed.

 ### Generating Keys